-- 73 In EFRAG's view, the following qualitative observations can be done: - (a) Currently, under IFRS 4 important accounting mismatches exist: assets are measured at fair value whereas liabilities at cost (no discounting at all or at locked in rates), this mismatch is only partially solved by shadow accounting. - (b) When defining the accounting for financial assets under IFRS 9, an insurer would not apply business models determined in isolation, but rather business models that are supportive of or complementary to their insurance liability business; - (c) The choice of financial assets will continue to be driven by the ALM-function and will be defined considering more the degree of risk, liquidity, the expected return and cost in regulatory capital of these financial assets than their accounting measurement (i.e. with the aim of building of an economic neutral position); - (d) The ALM-function may opt to introduce an "optimisation window" or "Strategic Asset Liability Mismatch" in the balance sheet, i.e. ensuring that asset revenues not only cover expected insurance expenses but also provide a degree of extra return to the shareholders of the insurer; - (e) Financial assets whether they are directly related to particular liabilities or not - can get reallocated over time.
+- (c) The ALM-function may opt to introduce an "optimisation window" or "Strategic Asset Liability Mismatch" in the balance sheet, i.e. ensuring that asset revenues not only cover expected insurance expenses but also provide a degree of extra return to the shareholders of the insurer; - (d) Financial assets whether they are directly related to particular liabilities or not - can get reallocated over time.
 Reallocation is the situation whereby, as from a particular date, the return of an asset is no longer assigned to liability A, but to liability B instead.
-EFRAG's extensive case study showed that although reallocation of (financial) assets does not happen often, it does occur; and - (f) The accounting-function may rely on a number of accounting techniques in both IFRS 9 and IFRS 17 to reduce accounting mismatches. - 74 The interaction between each of the above internal policy decisions will determine the importance of any accounting mismatches remaining in the balance sheet and this may differ largely from one insurer to another.
+EFRAG's extensive case study showed that although reallocation of (financial) assets does not happen often, it does occur; and - (e) The accounting-function may rely on a number of accounting techniques in both IFRS 9 and IFRS 17 to reduce accounting mismatches. - 67 The interaction between each of the above internal policy decisions will determine the importance of any accounting mismatches remaining in the balance sheet and this may differ largely from one insurer to another.